maddisondavid/ngTestHarness/api.md

 **Params**

 - modules `array` - Names of modules to be loaded into the context
-- options `object` - Key value pairs for context creation.
+- options `Object` - Key value pairs for context creation.
 Currently supports cookies: true

 <a name="handleCookie"></a>
 #handleCookie(key, value)